 I went home for the holidays, beaten, broken and embarrassed.
 I didn’t know what to do next, how to move forward.
 I felt like a mere shadow of myself and living a “normal” life was a distant, unrealistic dream.

-But then I received the Christmas present that started to change everything.
+But then I received the Christmas present that changed everything.

 “I think you need this,” my Mum said when she handed me the small package.